qemacs/qemacs/qe-manual.md

 Note: this version only handles ASCII.

-### `void qe_qsort_r(void *base, size_t nmemb, size_t size, void *thunk, int (*compare)(void *, const void *, const void *));`

-Sort an array using a comparison function with an extra opaque argument.

-* argument `base` a valid pointer to an array of objects,

-* argument `nmemb` the number of elements in the array,

-* argument `size` the object size in bytes,

-* argument `thunk` the generic argument to pass to the comparison function,

-* argument `compare` a function pointer for a comparison function taking 3 arguments: the `thunk` argument and pointers to 2 objects from the array, returning an integer whose sign indicates their relative position according to the sort order.

-Note: this function behaves like OpenBSD's `qsort_r()`, the implementation is non recursive using a combination of quicksort and insertion sort for small chunks.
-The GNU lib C on linux also has a function `qsort_r()` with similar semantics but a different calling convention.

-### `int qe_skip_spaces(const char **pp);`

-Skip white space at the beginning of the string pointed to by `*pp`.

-* argument `pp` the address of a valid string pointer.
-The pointer will be updated to point after any initial white space.

-Return the character value after the white space as an `unsigned char`.

-### `int qe_strcollate(const char *s1, const char *s2);`

-Compare 2 strings using special rules:
-* use lexicographical order
-* collate sequences of digits in numerical order.
-* push `*` at the end.

 ### `const char *qe_stristr(const char *s1, const char *s2);`

 Find an ASCII string in another ASCII string, ignoring case.